nanoporetech/epi2me-api/readme.md

 * # SSD.js
   *"Batching, selecting, uploading, and moving files."*
   This represents the root directory of the filesystem where the .fast5 files are placed from the device.
-This is tasked with batching up the files in this directory (lots of files!), uploading the batches, and moving files around between various subdirectories once uploaded.
+This is tasked with batching up the files in this directory (lots of files!), serving batches for upload, and moving files around between various subdirectories.

 * # MetrichorAPI.js
   *"Making and parsing requests to metrichor.com.
 AWS Token persistance."*
   This wraps the http Metrichor API methods and takes care of instance persistance.
-Basically, if we are connected to an instance then MetrichorAPI's 'currentInstance' will be set, this is a truth canonical to the application.

 * # AWS.js
   *"Watching for downloads, downloading files."*
-  This is tasked with keeping an eye on the SQS Queue and physically downloading any files which are ready to be downloaded.
-This uses the MetrichorAPI.js module to generate AWS tokens.
+  This is tasked with keeping an eye on the SQS Queue and physically transferring any files which are ready to be up or downloaded.
+This also serves and maintains AWS tokens.

 ### Literate Code